iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Rubbish, finished the run and there is no way to view stats, distance, speed etc. It says couch to 5k but there's no way to check.
 Of course you could run another app alongside it but after music and this that would be 3 apps running simultaneously, the start running app is well better...sorry Jo<br> :date: __2021-02-01 20:50:55__

 > Frustrating - the app is not saving my runs and not letting me progress to later week runs.
 I only want this app to do one thing and that is play a series of podcasts and it doesn't do that.<br> :date: __2021-01-30 12:44:37__

-> Keeps cutting out half way through .
-Deleted it and download again but still does the same<br> :date: __2021-01-29 19:18:10__

-> Plan is good, but app keeps disconnecting<br> :date: __2021-01-29 16:02:47__

-> It's changed.
-I used it last year and it was brilliant but now it stops during the warm up walk and I end up walking for longer before I realise.
-Then I have to restart the app, find my place and start again, only for it to repeat.
-I would love to keep using it as I found it to be really beneficial for me.<br> :date: __2021-01-27 20:07:49__